Small cancellation labellings of some infinite graphs and applications: Proper lacunary walling

-In the hypergraph $\Gamma_w$ of the wall $w$, which is a tree by Theorem~\ref{l:tree}, consider the geodesic $\gamma_w$ between vertices $e$ and $e'$.
-Let $r$ be the relator-vertex in $\gamma_w$ adjacent to $e$.
-Let $e''$ be an edge-vertex in $\gamma_w$ adjacent to $r$.
+{\bf Case I: The edges $e$ and $e'$ do not lie in a common relator.} In the hypergraph $\Gamma_w$ of the wall $w$, which is a tree by Theorem~\ref{l:tree}, consider the geodesic $\gamma_w$ between vertices $e$ and $e'$.
+Let $r_e^{\gamma}$ be the relator-vertex in $\gamma_w$ adjacent to $e$.
+Let $e''$ be an edge-vertex in $\gamma_w$ adjacent to $r_e^{\gamma}$.
 Consequently, let $r''$ be the other relator-vertex in $\gamma_w$ adjacent to $e''$.
-The intersection of $r$ with $\gamma$ is an interval $p'q'$.
+The intersection of $r_e^{\gamma}$ with $\gamma$ is an interval $p'q'$.
 Assume without loss of generality, that $q'$ lies between $e$ and $e'$; see Figure~\ref{f:C}.